renatoathaydes/Automaton/docs/running-scripts.md

 # Running Automaton Groovy scripts

-The easiest way to use Automaton is by creating [Groovy](http://groovy.codehaus.org/) scripts.
+The easiest way to use Automaton is by creating Automaton [Groovy](http://groovy.codehaus.org/) scripts (or AScript).

 It is really simple and does not require any modification to your Java applications!

-The following command shows how you would run your Automaton script, called `my-script.groovy`, to test an application `my-app.jar`:
+The following command shows how you would run your AScript, called `myAScript.groovy`, to test an application `my-app.jar`:

 ```
-java -javaagent:Automaton-1.x-all-deps.jar=my-script.groovy -jar my-app.jar
+java -javaagent:Automaton-1.x-all-deps.jar=myAScript.groovy -jar my-app.jar
 ```

 This mechanism to run scripts is currently limited to Swing application, but soon there will be support for JavaFX applications as well.